harvard-nrg/mrverify-rt/README.md

 Scan Buddy
 ============
 Traditional MRI quality control pipelines take place _after_ the MRI has been captured and the participant has gone home.
-Scan Buddy is a DICOM receiver that you can place next to the scanner console that will ingest data in realtime and alert you to potential acquisition errors such as noisy data, incorrectly connected equipment, and excessive head motion.
+Scan Buddy is a lightweight DICOM receiver that you can place next to the scanner console that will ingest scan data in realtime and alert you to potential acquisition errors such as noisy data, incorrectly connected equipment, and excessive head motion.

 ## Table of contents